-There is no-one the pandemic hasn't touched and none more so than our frontline teams who have worked tirelessly to nurse COVID patients, often cancelling their annual leave in order to do so.
-On behalf of Cannock Chase CCG, I want to thank every one of them for their hard work, commitment and utter dedication at a time when our hospitals have been unbelievably stretched.
+The pandemic has affected every one of us, none more so than those staff working on our frontline who have taken on extra shifts and given up holidays to nurse COVID patients as well as supporting their colleagues.
+On behalf of Stafford and Surrounds CCG, I want to thank them for their hard work, commitment and utter dedication at a time when our hospitals have been under huge pressure.

-We are living through a period of history that none of us could have predicted.
-Through collaborative working with primary care, frontline staff and Staffordshire County Council, we have been able to make sure that the system has been able to cope, despite the overwhelming pressure it has been put under.
+The effect on our health service has been unprecedented.
+Through collaborative working with primary care, frontline staff and Staffordshire County Council, we have been able to make sure that the system - although extremely stretched - has been able to cope.